bruno-ponne/bruno-ponne.github.io/_posts/2021-05-30-master-thesis.md

 title: "The Impact of Institutional Arrangements on Student Achievement: Evidence from Brazil"
 author: "Bruno Gasparotto Ponne - bruno.ponne@gmail.com"
 layout: project
-abstract: This project is a continuation of the exploratory analysis of the educational reforms in Ceará.
-It was actually my Master thesis presented at the Hertie School in 2021 and tutored by Professor Christian Traxler.
+abstract: This project was actually my Master thesis presented at the Hertie School in 2021 and tutored by Professor Christian Traxler.
 Two causal inference methodologies - fixed-effects and synthetic control method - were employed to examine the effect of the educational reforms implemented in Ceará, Brazil.
-Bellow I present some highlights of it as well as some of the results.
-For the complete analysis, please visit my GitHub repo (at the bottom of this page).
-All the analysis was made in R.
+image: capa04.png
 ---